SimonHFrost/resume/resume.md

 Projects
 --------

-*   <a href="https://www.rainbowslice.com>RainbowSlice.com>Rainbow Slice</a>
+*   <a href="https://www.rainbowslice.com">Rainbow Slice</a>
     - A WebGL video game made with Three.js and served with Node.js
 *   <a href="https://play.google.com/store/apps/details?id=awkwardturtle.frostapplications&hl=en">Awkward Turtle - Android Marketplace</a>
-    - An Android application with 14,000+ total downloads and 3.8/5 rating
+    - An Android application with 14,000+ downloads and a 3.8/5 rating
 *   <a href="http://www.fluffylink.com">FluffyLink.com</a>
-    - A url redirector that aims at being memorable rather than concice - 'fluffylink.com/MiniatureMajesticLion'
+    - A URL redirector that aims at being memorable rather than concice 'fluffylink.com/MiniatureMajesticLion'

 Education
 ---------

-*   **CodeSchool.com** (Apr 2014)
-    -   Anatomy of Backbone.js
-    -   Real-time web with Node.js
-    -   Rails for Zombies Redux
-    -   Git Real

-*   **Coursera.org** (Dec 2011 - Feb 2014)
-    -   Functional Programming
-    -   Heterogeneous Programming
-    -   Introduction to Improvisation (Trumpet)

 *   **BSc in Computer Science** (Feb 2009 - Dec 2011)
     -   University of Canterbury, New Zealand